INTRODUCTION

 • Loan files, including loan-in and loan-out files.

-TABLET COLLECTIONS, an adjunct to the Museum Registration unit, manages the Institute’s collection of cuneiform tablets, casts, and molds of tablets.
+TABLET COLLECTIONS, an adjunct to the Museum Registration unit, manages ISAC's collection of cuneiform tablets, casts, and molds of tablets.
 At present, the Tablet Collection contains 12,000+ tablets, 13,000+ casts, and 12,000+ molds.
-Although the majority of these artifacts were acquired from the Institute’s various archaeological expeditions, the Tablet Collection staff also curate those tablets which are loaned to Oriental Institute faculty and projects for research purposes.
+Although the majority of these artifacts were acquired from the Institute’s various archaeological expeditions, the Tablet Collection staff also curate those tablets which are loaned to ISAC faculty and projects for research purposes.
 Tablets that have been accessioned by the Museum will have registration records as described above, while the non-accessioned tablets are identified by whatever number or label was given by the excavator or museum in possession of the tablet.

 The Tablet Collection maintains its own inventory records, on paper, of all tablets, casts, and molds in its possession, regardless of Museum status.
 Additionally, cuneiform scholars over the past seventy years have compiled separate records on note cards while working with tablets from the collection.
 Certain of these card files pertain to tablets which are not a part of the Tablet Collection, but were on loan from other institutions or museums around the world.
 These card files usually contain such information as the type of text, its date, subject matter, a description of the tablet, and its condition.
 Most card records contain a transliteration of the text, and some also have a drawing of the cuneiform signs.